Google to let users use ‘Classic Assistant’ over Bard upon its rollout

 Google’s AI-powered chatbot Bard is expected to launch in the coming months.
-In the lead-up to the release of this new Assistant, Google ensures that users will be able to continue the ‘Classic Assistant’.
+In the lead-up to the release of this new Assistant, Google says that users will be able to continue the ‘Classic Assistant.’

-Bard, for all intents and purposes, is Google’s next evolution of its Assistant.
-It’s being designed to be a voice-based Assistant, with tailored responses to voice, text, and image queries.
-Bard is also going to feature integrations with Google apps like Gmail, Docs, and Maps.
+Bard is Google’s next evolution of its Assistant.
+It’s being designed to be a voice-based Assistant, with tailored responses to voice, text and image queries.
+Bard will also feature integrations with Google apps like Gmail, Docs and Maps.

 Thanks to Android expert AssembleDebug, evidence has been discovered that Google will support both ‘Assistant with Bard’ and the “Classic Google Assistant.”
 Found within strings of the Google app, it’s believed that not all current Assistant features will be available for Assistant with Bard.
-Instead, users will have to choose between the AI-powered chatbot and the classic version.
+Instead, users need to choose between the AI-powered chatbot and the classic version.

 Google first announced Assistant with Bard during the Pixel 8 launch.
-At the time, it seemed as though the company was going all in on Bard being the Assistant moving forward.
+At the time, it seemed like the company was going all in on Bard being the Assistant moving forward.
 Bard is able to provide a more personal experience that can pull contextualized information based on previous queries.

 🧵 Thread –